zdravkov/kendo-docs/api/wrappers/jsp/window.md

 ### draggable `boolean`

-Enables (true) or disables (false) the ability for users to move/drag a Window.
+Enables (true) or disables (false) the ability for users to move/drag the widget.

 #### Example
     <kendo:window draggable="draggable">